xieweiAlex/English_Learning/words-review.md

 ## words-Nov.md ##
 words/2023/words-Nov.md
-We launch into a story we've already told half a dozen times—likely on other dates—and start **rattling off** our résumé.
-In these moments, we’re just **spewing out** information, not connecting with the other person. -
 Another disadvantage of a houseplant can be **fungal spores** and bacteria that like to **cavort** in the potting soil. -